A Celebration of Archaeology and Cultural Heritage in our Region and Beyond

 The event series started in 2010, created by a group of students in Portland State University's Public Archaeology class, and has grown with help from local agencies, organizations, tribes, student groups and businesses.
 Events are now hosted in Portland, Bend and Burns/Hines, Oregon with hope to expand in the future.

-Events for 2020 were unfortunately canceled due to the coronavirus, but we look forward to planing future events when it safe to gather together again.
-Please stay tuned.
+Events for 2020 were unfortunately canceled due to the coronavirus, but we look forward to planning future events when it safe to gather together again.

 Questions?
 Please reach out at firstname.lastname@example.org